GrayHatGuy/picopasco/readme.md

  *  EC
  ![image](https://github.com/GrayHatGuy/picoponic/blob/0f7c91f61f793c428a4101a5d96488dfcb26ee3a/repo_full%20picoponicwire.png?raw=true)
 ## Features
-- ### Nutrient mixing
+- ### nutrient mixing
 The system accomodates four liquid reservoirs using triggered solenoid valves for mixing water with up to three nutrients.
 User enters the nutrient tank capacity target EC/TDS and nutrient mix ratios then the system automatically mixes and fills the tank.
-- ### Water quality
+- ### water quality
 The TDS/EC sensor can be used as a continuous monitor to ensure the water quality is within the target range and compensate for drift by adding water or nutrients.
 - ### Irrigation
-A moisture sensor is included to monitor the moisture content of the grow media and trigger a watering.
-The nutrient mix can then be used to irrigate multiple grow media hydroponic, aquaponic, or terrestial grow sytems.
-Additional valves can be added to the nutrient resovoir for automatic watering.
+Moisture sensor monitors the grow media and can trigger a watering.
+The nutrient mix can then be used to irrigate multiple grow mediums like hydroponic, aquaponic, or terrestial systems.
+Presently, additional valves need to be added for automatic watering.
 - ### Air quality
 Includes temperature, humidity, C02, and volatile organic chemical (VOC) sensors. _These sensors can be used to automate HVAC triggers with additional relays._
 - ### power